Chart Color Schemes

 Employment conditions in Mount Warren Park demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-Mount Warren Park's workforce comprises both white and blue-collar jobs, with construction being particularly prominent.
-Its unemployment rate was 2.8% in the past year, showing an employment growth of 3.4%.
+Mount Warren Park has a balanced workforce with representation across white and blue collar jobs.
+The construction sector is particularly prominent.
+The unemployment rate was 2.8% in the past year, with an estimated employment growth of 3.4%.

 Frequently Asked Questions - Employment